Acts 21:37-40

 Even under arrest, Paul seeks opportunity to bear witness, using wisdom and cultural fluency for gospel testimony.

-37 As Paul was about to be brought into the barracks, he asked the commanding officer, “May I speak to you?”
-He said, “Do you know Greek?
+37 As they were about to take Paul into the barracks, he asked the commander, “May I say something to you?”
+“Do you speak Greek?” he replied.

-39 But Paul said, “I am a Jew, from Tarsus in Cilicia, a citizen of no insignificant city.
-I beg you, allow me to speak to the people.”
+39 But Paul answered, “I am a Jew from Tarsus in Cilicia, a citizen of no ordinary city.
+Now I beg you to allow me to speak to the people.”

 Even under arrest, Paul seeks opportunity to bear witness, using wisdom and cultural fluency for gospel testimony.